 Learn more about the areas of study for the Artist Diploma programs offered at TCU.

 The College of Fine Arts offers competitive scholarships for music majors.
-All students who audition for admission to the School of Music receive additional scholarship consideration.
+All students who audition for admission to the School of Music receive scholarship consideration.
 For more information, visit School of Music Scholarships.

 Step 1:

-Application Deadline is February 15, 2023.
+Application Deadline is February 15, 2024.

 Step 2: